pocki/Adafruit_BME280_Library/README.md

 Adafruit BME280 Particle Library
 ================================

-This is a library for the SparkFun BME280 Humidity, Barometric Pressure + Temp sensor
+This is a library for the Adafruit BME280 Humidity, Barometric Pressure + Temp sensor

 Particle Photon, Core & Electorn DHT Library based on Arduino Library for BME280 sensors adapted by Markus Haack